deepin-community/dh-python/pybuild.rst

     (you can also use `debian/pybuild_pythonX.testfiles` or
     `debian/pybuild_pythonX.Y.testfiles`) and files listed there will be copied before test step and removed before install step.
-    By default only `test` and `tests` directories are copied to build directory.
+    By default only `pyproject.toml` and `pytest.ini` files, and `test` and `tests` directories are copied to build directory.
+    If `testfiles` are provided, it overrides these defaults, if still required they need to be explicitly specified.

 BUILD SYSTEM ARGUMENTS
 ----------------------